Can You Have Two Mortgages at the Same Time?

 This is one of those cases where the “right lender” is half the solution.

 Some lenders are fine with non-simultaneous sale and purchase if affordability is strong.
 Others are rigid and will push you towards simultaneous completion, regardless of income.
-A mortgage broker can place it with a lender whose underwriting approach matches what you’re trying to do, and can also structure the borrowing to avoid avoidable ERC pain if the sale happens quickly.
+A broker can place it with a lender whose underwriting approach matches what you’re trying to do, and can also structure the borrowing to avoid avoidable ERC pain if the sale happens quickly.